And the Limbaugh Institute for Advanced Conservative Studies.

 I am firmly convinced.

-And it look, folks, I know the drill.
+And look, folks, I know the drill.

-You don't have to tell me, I imagine some of you chomping it a bit to get through and I know what happens.
+I imagine some of you chomping at the bid to get through and I know what happens.

 Tea Party candidates, the establishment never ever supports them.

-Tea Party candidates, the establishment openly talks about how embarrassing they are, and the establishment openly tries to defeat them and harm them, reputations and so forth, and yet that same establishment demands that the Tea Party, which has just been disrespected and impugned, turn around out of party loyalty and support all of the establishment's candidates.
+And yet, that same establishment demands that the Tea Party, which has just been disrespected and impugned, turn around out of party loyalty and support all of the establishment's candidates.

 But I don't, there haven't been any denials yet.

-And for you just joining us, there's a piece at Politico today which says in a nutshell that the Republican leadership is going to be happier about the Tea Party losing tomorrow by being unable to beat the establishment than it's going to be about winning the Senate.
+And for you just joining us, there's a piece at Politico today which says, in a nutshell, that the Republican leadership is going to be happier about the Tea Party losing tomorrow by being unable to beat the establishment than it's going to be about winning the Senate.

-Honestly, let me say that again in case you didn't quite make sense.
+Honestly, let me say that again, in case you didn't quite make sense.

 Maybe they're trying to forge a wedge between Republican forces and so forth, but it hasn't been denied by anybody yet.